matteobaccan/owner/docs/event-support.md

 register a `ReloadListener`.

-There is also the possibility to implement a `TransactionalReloadListener` which does notify you before the reload is performed and allows you to check what is changed and eventually to rollback the reload operation if the changes you see are not compliant to your application's requirements.
+There is also the possibility to implement a `TransactionalReloadListener` which does notify you before the reload becomes effective and allows you to check what is changed and eventually to rollback the reload operation if the changes you see are not compliant to your application's requirements.

 ![reload-event]({{site.url}}/img/reload-event.png)